calderonanna/Warbler-ROH/9_VCF Filtering Genotypes.md

 # VCF Filtering Genotypes

 ## Filter 1: Supporting Reads

-Filter 1: All genotypes required a minimum of 6 supporting reads in accordance with Robin et al. 2016, and a maximum of 34 supporting reads.
+All genotypes required a minimum of 6 supporting reads in accordance with Robinson et al. 2016, and a maximum of 34 supporting reads.
 Maximum supporting reads were based on the highest 95th percentile value of all samples.

-### Calculating DP thresholds per sample
+To calculate DP thresholds per sample, I used a pre-made python script.
-The python script I will be using to calculate the DP thresholds is

 ```bash
 nano Calculate_DP.bash